 MiFID II, the Directive on Markets in Financial Instruments repealing MiFID I, was adopted in May 2014.
-Its transposition and application dates were delayed by one year: Member States now have to transpose the new rules by 2 July 2017 and they apply as of 3 January 2018.
+Its transposition and application dates were delayed by one year: Member States had to transpose the new rules by 2 July 2017 and they have applied since 3 January 2018.
+In January 2018, the European Commission sent “reasoned opinions” (the second step of the European infringement procedure) for late or incomplete implementation of MiFID II to Bulgaria, Croatia, Greece, Latvia, Lithuania, Luxembourg, Poland, Portugal, Romania, Slovenia, Spain, and Sweden.

 Firms that are regulated at national level and that do not hold clients’ money and only receive and transmit orders and/or provide advice, such as financial intermediaries, can be exempted by Member States from the MiFID II regime.
 Some MiFID II requirements, however, have to be applied in an “analogous” way to opt-out firms.
 These relate to conditions and procedures for authorisation and ongoing supervision, conduct of business requirements (including the ban on commission for independent advice), organisational requirements (e.g. the requirement to keep records).
 Opt-out firms have to be covered by an investor's compensation scheme or a PII.
 Opt-out firms do not benefit from the MiFID II Single Licence to operate cross-border.